jumoel/itu-game-journalism/2012-03-20-Press_Release.md

 If the project proves succesful, it will be expanded to encompass all major Danish cities within the next couple of years.

+To view the video that made the municipality get the idea, visit the Sim City YouTube channel at <http://youtu.be/vS0qURl_JJY?hd=1>.

 ---